-- To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - Safeguarding incidents and/or behaviours can be associated with factors both in and outside of school or college; and abusers can be both adult/s to child/ren or child/ren to child/ren (peer on peer).
-All staff (but especially the DSL or deputy) will be considering the context within which such incidents and/ or behaviours occur: familial or contextual. - To ensure the Designated Safeguarding Lead (or deputy) and all staff will give full consideration to the use of appropriate assessments, resources and agency support when identifying the factors present in a child's life that are a threat to their safety and/or welfare (familial or contextual). - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other partnership agencies, especially the Police (health and CSC), and MASH. - To support the child's development in ways that will foster security, confidence and independence. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.
+- Raise the awareness of all staff of the need to safeguard children. - Provide all staff with guidance on the procedures they should adopt in the event that they suspect a child, young person may be experiencing, or be at risk of experiencing, harm.
+Including (by DSL/DDSL) consideration to the use of appropriate assessments, resources and agency support. - Provide an environment in which children and young people feel safe, secure, valued and respected, and that they will be listened to should they make a disclosure. - Raise awareness that abuse can be both Familial and/or Contextual; and abusers can be both adult/s to child/ren or child/ren to child/ren. - Demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - Provide a systematic means of monitoring children known or thought to be at risk of harm. - To emphasise the need for high levels of communication between staff and the designated safeguarding leads internally and with external agencies and partners, including our contribution to assessments, referrals and support plans. - To develop and promote effective working relationships with other partnership agencies, particularly Children's social care, Police and Health. - Support the child's development in ways that will foster security, confidence and independence. - Ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit. - Provide clarity and expectations on professional behaviours and code of conduct including lone working requirements.